 - Moral Guardians: Christian author Eric Metaxas suspected that the book was written as a parody of one of his children's books (it wasn't), and complained that the obscene version "damages the innocence of children's lullabies."
 You don't say.

-- Parents as People: The hapless parent just wants to get their kid to sleep so they can watch a movie.
+- Parents as People: The hapless parent just wants to get their kid to sleep so they can watch a movie, their frustration driving them to use completely inappropriate obscenities.
 Let's face it; what parent hasn't felt exactly like this at least once?

 - Refuge in Audacity: It's a children's book spoof about parents being so irritated by their child refusing to sleep that their orders for the child to go to bed are peppered with strong swear words.
 There aren't many other things as audaciously funny.